sashajenner/f5p/README.md

-# f5p
+# realf5p

-Lightweight job scheduler and daemon for nanopore data processing on a mini-cluster
+Lightweight job scheduler and daemon for realtime nanopore data processing on a mini-cluster

 ## pre-requisites